SumoLogic/sumologic-docker-logging-driver/README.md

 **Disclaimer:** This repo is still under development.
 Please do not use for production workloads until it is officially released.

 This is Sumo Logic's logging driver plugin for Docker.
-It collects logs from specified Docker containers and sends them to a SumoLogic Hosted Collector via an HTTP source.
+It collects logs from specified Docker containers and sends them to a Sumo Logic Hosted Collector via an HTTP source.
 Logging driver plugins are currently not supported on Windows; see Docker's logging driver plugin [documentation].

 [documentation]: https://github.com/docker/cli/blob/master/docs/extend/plugins_logging.md